dhgutteridge/Brew-Distance/README.rst

 Compatibility
 -------------

-Brew-Python supports Python 2.6, 2.7, and 3.2+.
+Brew-Distance supports Python 2.6, 2.7, and 3.2+.
 It does not support Python < 2.6, as it requires **namedtuple** from **collections**.
 (Its test script is mostly compatible with Python 2.6 even though it imports the old version of **unittest**.
 However, due to